 Day in and day out our technology devices pummel us with information, notifications, and noise.
 Global stress, trauma, triggers, and pain are witnessed at mass scale in our feeds non-stop.
 Natural disasters, massacres, loss of human and civil rights, unabashed racism, bullying, government meltdown, genocide, animal extinction are all daily topics.
-We are not designed to cope with this level of exposure and it’s taking its toll on our health and quality of life.
+We’re not designed to cope with this level of exposure and it’s taking its toll on our health and quality of life.
 We are no longer just surviving the risks of the physical world but surviving tech is a challenge in and of itself.

 If you feel this way, this is a journey of discovery I’ve been on for many years.
 I’m a social media consultant, avid tech user, and college lecturer.
 I experience these effects firsthand, while guiding my clients, and educating students.
 The health impacts are varied: eye strain, posture related stress injuries, lack of sleep, inability to focus, anxiety, and much more.

-These are mental health survival tactics I use and recommend when you are trying to reduce exposure to technology and its impact on your life.
+Below are some health survival tactics I use and recommend when you are trying to reduce exposure to technology and its impact on your life.

 Do you get headaches, neck aches, dry eyes or blurred vision?
-This is Computer Vision Syndrome and it causes these issues and more.
+This is Computer Vision Syndrome (American Optometric Association) and it causes these issues and more.
 Use the 20-20-20 rule.
 Every 20 minutes, look 20 feet away for longer than 20 seconds.

 Turn off your device